 What is my personal injury case worth?
 The answer takes in many factors.
 They include the nature of the injury and how it impacted the life of the injured person.
 The issue of full fair case evaluation requires thorough review of many factors.

 What is My Case Worth Factors

 Some, but by no means all of these factors include the dollar amount of medical bills and lost wages.
-Likewise, case value looks at the length and extent disability, scarring, loss of function, residual symptoms and lost wages.
+Likewise, case value looks at the length and extent disability, scarring, loss of function, residual symptoms and other things.

 What is My Case Worth: “Magic Formula?”

-However, this approach is largely rejected for many reasons.
-The ever increasing cost of medical treatment, and the type of treatment, can throw medical bills out of proportion to the actual injury.
-The magic multiplier method also punishes those who go on with their lives more quickly or “mitigate their damages” as the law requires.
+Most noteworthy, industry insiders largely reject this approach now for many reasons.
+The ever increasing cost of medical treatment, and the type of treatment, skews medical bills out of proportion to the actual injury.
+The magic multiplier method also punishes those who go on with their lives more quickly.
+The law calls it mitigation of damages.
 More on mitigation of damages.

-Another standard approach to putting a dollar amount on injuries draws a time line after the date of injury, assigning periods of total disability, partial disability and residuals.
-Boiling down volumes of theories, insurance companies and injury attorneys pegged dollar amounts to periods of total, partial and residual.
-This approach assigns numbers based on factors such as whether an individual did heavy duty work, light duty, what their actual average weekly wages were and other variables.
+Another standard approach to putting a dollar amount on injuries draws a time line after the date of injury.
+People figured periods of total disability, partial disability and residuals.
+Insurance companies and injury attorneys pegged dollar amounts to periods of total, partial and residual.
+This approach assigns numbers based on factors such as whether an individual did heavy or light duty work.
+Also, an actual average weekly wage came into the formula, with other variables.

 Ask a Computer: What is My Personal Injury Case Worth?